kieferhax/Quality-Assurance-Engineering-Road-Map/Week 1-2: Test Strategy and Planning/ISTQB Foundation Level Certification Prep/ISTQB Foundation Level Certification Exam Preparation - Section 3.md

     - Author

-4) The following characteristics define a technical review: i - Have a documented, defined fault-detection process iii - Include peers and technical experts iv - May have no management participation v - May correct issues as they arise
+4) The following characteristics define a technical review:
+    - Have a documented, defined fault-detection process
+    - Include peers and technical experts
+    - May have no management participation
+    - May correct issues as they arise

 5)  A developer who desk-checks his or her own code by visually stepping through is execution is performing:
     - An informal review